One Big Beautiful Bill Act: Public perception

 NPR noted that the bill's passage fulfilled several of Trump's campaign promises, but also violated his promise not to touch Medicaid benefits.
 CNN described its passage as made possible despite intraparty opposition as an example of "Trump's iron grip on his own party" and an "omnipresent" effort to get Republicans on board despite its unpopularity with the American public.

+In June 2026, nearly one year after the bill's passage, a Navigator Research poll found that 34% of Americans approved of the law, 53% disapproved, and 13% were unsure.

 Support

 According to the White House's website, whitehouse.gov, more than 200 organizations have stated their support for the OBBBA, including AT&T, Comcast, American Airlines, Delta Air Lines, the National Retail Federation, and the National Taxpayers Union.

 Trump has claimed that the bill is the "single most popular bill ever signed", a claim that CNN disputed, saying "That is an up-is-down reversal of reality. ...
-While polls can be off, this bill wouldn’t be popular – let alone the most popular US bill ever signed – even with a massive and widespread polling error."
+While polls can be off, this bill wouldn't be popular – let alone the most popular US bill ever signed – even with a massive and widespread polling error."